phpfui/ThoughtsBlogCode/clgh0cgnp00080ajrd67lea0a.md

 ## Monopoly Dice

 If we were to model the board game Monopoly, we would certainly want some Dice.
-Monopoly dice are different from Yahtzee dice and certainly different from Dungons and Dragons dice.
+Monopoly dice are different from Yahtzee dice and certainly different from Dungeons and Dragons dice.
 So let's model Monopoly dice.
 We can use our Dice class, but extend it a bit to make it more specific.
 First, we know we want the standard six-sided die, and second, we need two of them.
 We also might want to know if the dice have rolled doubles, as that makes a difference in Monopoly.
 And we want the total value of the two dice to compute how far we need to move.

 ```php
 namespace Monopoly;